 Why Many People Can’t Relate to the Financial Independence Movement

-I believe the average person has a difficult time relating to the financial independence movement because many of us bloggers have an unapologetic attitude against topics such as debt.
-We live in a bubble of frugality and high incomes that are not relatable to the vast majority of the population.
-Sure, some people have always been great with money and have a six figure net worth in their 20s with little to no debt.
-However, there are many of us who stumbled through our early years in life and had to work hard to dig out of debt.
-There are others who went the other way and spent money they didn’t have which destroyed their lives after divorce, job loss, or a health issue.
+Sure, some people have always been great with money and have a six-figure net worth in their 20s with little to no debt.
+However, many stumbled through the early years of life and had to work hard to dig out of debt.
+Others went the other way and spent money they didn’t have, which destroyed their lives after divorce, job loss, or a health issue.

 I agree with you.
 There is a place for debt, and there is also good debt vs bad debt.
 As a finance professional, I try to talk to my hardcore #FI friends about these types of concepts and they aren’t very receptive.
 Great article!